littensy/charm/README.md

 #### Returns

-`sync.client` returns a client sync object.
+`client` returns a client sync object.
 The sync object has the following methods:

-- `client.sync(...payloads)` applies a state update from the server.
+- `syncer.sync(...payloads)` applies a state update from the server.

 #### Caveats